FleekHQ/fleek-docs/content/BuildConfigurations.md

 EG: To use Gatsby with Node 10, the Docker image is `fleek/gatsby:node-10`

-### If you're using Gatsby

-You also need to have the `gatsby-plugin-ipfs` installed and configured in your `gatsby-config` file.

 # Testing builds locally

 We're using docker containers to execute your builds, so you can test them locally with Docker.
 Here's a sample docker-compose.yml, we're using Verdaccio as a local npm proxy (it's not supported for production builds).